Bidhi Chand

-Bidhi (Note: also spelt Bidhia) Chand Chhina (Gurmukhi: ਬਿਧੀ ਚੰਦ; 26 April 1579 – 30 August 1638 or 1640) was a Sikh religious preacher and military commander.

-He was a disciple of Guru Arjan and served Guru Hargobind for most of his life.
+Bidhi Chand (Gurmukhi: ਬਿਧੀ ਚੰਦ; 26 April 1579 – 30 August 1638 or 1640) was a Sikh religious preacher and military commander.
+(Note: also spelt Bidhia) He was a disciple of Guru Arjan and served Guru Hargobind for most of his life.
+He is remembered for recovering two horses named Dilbagh and Gulbagh for the sixth Sikh guru.

 Biography

 Early life

 He was born into a Jat Sikh family of the Chhina clan.
-His father may have been Hindal, a Sikh of Guru Amar Das.
+His father was named Vassan of Sursingh, his grandfather was named Bhikkhi, and his mother was from Sirhali.
+He is not to be confused with another Bidhi Chand, son of Hindal.
 As a young man, Bidhi Chand was an inhabitant of the Sur Singh village of Lahore district and had fallen into bad company and taken banditry.
 One day, a pious Sikh, Bhai Adali of the village of Chohia, led him into Guru Arjan Dev 's presence where he underwent a remarkable transformation.
 His life of banditry and misdeeds ended for he knew now wanted nothing more than life of dedication to the service of the Guru.
 He became a devotee of Guru Arjan.